Self-hosting isn't scary: a practical guide with Coolify and Hetzner

 • Automatic SSL - Let’s Encrypt certificates, requested and renewed automatically.
 Set your domain with https:// and forget about it.

 • Multi-server management - manage all your servers from one dashboard via SSH.
-I manage all three Hetzner boxes from a single Coolify instance.
+I manage all three of my servers from a single Coolify instance.

 • Docker under the hood - everything runs in containers.
 If it has a Dockerfile, Coolify can deploy it.
 If it doesn’t, Nixpacks auto-detects your stack and builds one for you.

 Coolify is free and open-source for self-hosted use.
-There’s a Coolify Cloud option at $5/month if you want managed updates, but I run the self-hosted version.
+There’s a Coolify Cloud option at $5/month if you want managed updates (which I’m using).
+I could have self-hosted coolify too, but I like supporting the effort.

 Cloudflare for DNS and CDN